geo-ant/roxygen/Readme.md

 ## Placing the Arguments-Section

 By default, the section documenting the arguments will go at the end of the top-level function documentation.
-But this crate allows to explicitly place the section by using a custom attribute like so:
+However, this crate allows to explicitly place the section by using a custom attribute like so:

 ```rust